-A licensee undertaking the activity of effluent reuse by irrigation that generates low volume and strength effluent, is not located in a sensitive environment, and has good environmental controls and management procedures may be determined as low risk.
+- the effluent generated is of low volume and strength - the activity is not located in a sensitive environment - the licensee has good environmental controls and management procedures in place.

-Under this scenario the operator is reasonably able to carry out an activity in a way that avoids discharge of pollutants to water - for example, where water is reused in a way that avoids a discharge or runoff by using an engineered runoff capture basin.
+Under this scenario, the operator is reasonably able to carry out an activity in a way that avoids discharge of pollutants to water - for example, where water is re-used in a way that avoids a discharge or run-off by using an engineered run-off capture basin.

-In order to assess compliance with O1 for the activity of effluent irrigation, the EPA will examine the management practices in place to identify any changes in the risks posed to the environment.
+In order to assess compliance with O1 for the activity of effluent irrigation, the EPA will examine the management practices in place, to identify any changes in the risks posed to the environment.
 This may include checking that a licensee is monitoring the strength and volume of effluent generated and soil conditions, and whether any samples have been collected and analysed in accordance with Australian Standards and the EPA's approved methods.

-6.2 Level 2 and 3 licences
+6.2.
+Level 2 and 3 licences

-Level 2 and 3 licences will pose a higher risk to the environment and therefore, will receive a greater level of regulatory oversight.
+Level 2 and 3 licences will pose a higher risk to the environment and therefore will receive a greater level of regulatory oversight.
 The higher risk may reflect an operator located in a sensitive receiving environment, high volume and strength effluent being applied to the irrigation area, or the potential to discharge to waters.

-Dependent upon the risk posed and the licensee's environmental performance in managing these risks, this may include a range of site specific conditions and a greater frequency of site inspections.
+Dependent upon the risk posed and the licensee's environmental performance in managing these risks, this may include a range of site-specific conditions and a greater frequency of site inspections.